 Moms of littles.
 I repeat moms of littles!!
 You have to keep in mind the amount of time you do not have.
 It sucks, and some days will feel unfair, but your hobbies may include simply taking a bath when they are in bed.
 Be patient.
 You will have your me-time back eventually.

 10 Hobbies for Housewives

 Jigsaw puzzles, Sudoku puzzles, crosswords, brain teasers, word searches, and the list goes on and on.
 You want something that isn’t on your phone so you are physically doing a puzzle of some sort.
 I am an avid jigsaw puzzler myself.
+(These Funko Pop puzzles are my favorite!)
 Physically manipulating puzzle pieces is a full-brain workout by using both the left and right sides of your brain.
 Puzzles also aid in memory, cognitive function, spacial awareness, and a sense of accomplishment when you are done!

 My good friend Lori started me with traditional paper scrapbooking about 15 years ago.
-I recently started up again and it has been so much fun!!
+I recently started up again and it has been so much fun.
 I get to be artistic, relive old memories, and show my kids what Mama and Papa used to look like!
+I love these markers for scrapbooking!
 If digital is more your style, give it a try.
 I know I will once I run out of physical photographs to scrapbook.

 I fell out of practice with reading after college, which is why I challenged myself to read 40 books by 40.
 I met my goal at the end of last year, so my new goal is to read a book every one to two weeks.
 Alternating between fiction, nonfiction, and parenting books I feel I get a good mix in.
 However, don’t feel like you need to start with a big, unattainable goal like War and Peace.
 Start simple like with rereading an old favorite like Harry Potter or look for guilty pleasure reads.
 You will be surprised how relaxing reading can be.